A functorial approach to rank functions on triangulated categories: The case of compact objects

 \begin{lemma} A rank function on $\cc$ is exact if and only if it is idempotent.
 Consequently, the correspondence mapping $\pi:\cc \to \cE$ to $\ell_\cE^\pi$ induces a bijection between: \begin{enumerate}[(a)] \item equivalence classes of CE-quotient functors from $\cC$ to locally finite triangulated categories; \item idempotent basic rank functions on $\cC$. \end{enumerate} \end{lemma}

 \begin{proof} Recall that an integral rank function $\rho$ on $\cC$ is exact if and only if $\Ker \rho$ is an exact ideal, as defined after Definition \ref{definition_exact}.
-Now the first statement follows from Lemma \ref{lem:kernel-cohom_ideal} and \cite[Lemma 8.4, Corollary 12.6]{Krause2005}.
-Thus, the bijection between (a) and (b) is nothing but the bijection in Theorem \ref{thm: FDT_generalised}. \end{proof}
+By \cite[Corollary 12.6, Lemma 8.4]{Krause2005}, an ideal in $\cC$ is exact if and only if it is $\Sigma$-closed, cohomological, and idempotent.
+By Lemma~\ref{lem:kernel-cohom_ideal}, the ideal $\Ker \rho$ is $\Sigma$-closed and cohomological for any rank function $\rho$, hence, we get that $\Ker \rho$ is exact if and only if it is idempotent.
+The first statement now follows from the definition of idempotent rank functions.
+The bijection between (a) and (b) is nothing but the bijection in Theorem \ref{thm: FDT_generalised}. \end{proof}

 In what follows, we provide a link between rank functions and smashing localisations.
 Recall that a triangulated subcategory of $\cT$ closed under coproducts is called \emphbf{localising}, and a localising subcategory of $\cT$ is said to be \emphbf{smashing} if the inclusion functor admits a right adjoint preserving coproducts.
 Smashing subcategories $\cS$ of $\cT$ occur naturally as kernels of localisation functors preserving coproducts, and they induce decompositions of $\cT$ into smaller triangulated categories, namely torsion-torsionfree triples of the form $(\cS,\cS^\perp,(\cS^\perp)^\perp)$ (see \cite{Nicolas}).
 A typical example of a smashing subcategory is a localising subcategory generated by compact objects, i.e.~the smallest localising subcategory containing a given set of compacts.
 The claim that all smashing subcategories of $\cT$ arise in this way is often referred to as the telescope conjecture, which was proved in some cases, but fails in general (see, for example, \cite{Keller1994remark}).
 The following is the main result of this subsection: